bartoszbartosik/neural-network/README.md

 90% accuracy for a simple dataset which hasn't been seen by this network before sounds really nice, especially taking into account the basic structure!

 ### Conclusions
-The solution of above problems proves that the simplest neural network's form can already bring satisfyng outcomes.
+The solution of above problems proves that the simplest neural network form can already bring satisfying outcomes.
+The techniques which could significantly improve the learning process as well as the accuracy are:
+- Cross-entropy cost function: its gradient with respect to weights and biases is free of the $\sigma ' ()$ term which for quadratic cost function causes the slowdown of learning process for those of their values, which are located far away from the minimum.
+- Softmax output layer:
+  it's an activation function which normalizes the neural network output providing simplified interpretation of the received output - it could be interpreted as a measure of probability with which the net classifies the given input as computed output.
+- Regularization:
+  it's an additional term in the cost function penalizing higher values of weights and biases.
+This technique helps with overfitting problems and makes the network more generalized.

 ## References